DrNightmare/vortex/README.md

 To get started with Vortex, simply install the extension from the VScode Marketplace.
 Once installed, Vortex will be available in the editor and can be used to enhance and edit your code.

+When the extension activates, you will see a prompt to enter your OpenAI API key, enter the key here and the extension will be ready to use.

 ## Usage

 To use Vortex, follow these simple steps: